rsharris/suffynx/README.md

 ## Compute.

-One all the jobs scripts have been created, they should be run, like this:
+Once all the jobs scripts have been created, they should be run, like this:

 ```bash
 ./jobs/ZEB_150_150_MP.map.sh